 The Palau Economy contracted by 21.2 percent in FY21 compared with FY19.
 FY20 was set to be a good year for Palau's tourist economy with 120,000 visitors anticipated.
-The advent of the COVID-19 global pandemic led to zero visitors by the end of March, even as 42,000 visitors were recorded for the first five months of the fiscal period that began on October 1, 2019.
-While the overall contraction in GDP was quite large at 9.1 percent, the full impact would not have been felt until FY21, when GDP is estimated to have declined a further 13.3 percent.
-Despite the impact of the collapse of the tourism economy, construction activity remained strong in FY20, reducing the economic decline by 1.7 percent.
+COVID-19 led to zero visitors by the end of March, 2020.
+While the overall contraction in GDP was quite large at 9.1 percent, the full impact was not felt until FY21, when GDP declined a further 13.3 percent.

-The economic impact of COVID-19 on the economy was uneven.
+The economic impact of COVID-19 on the economy

+was uneven.
 The public sector-including the national, state and government agencies-was remarkedly stable in FY20 showing little variation.
 The volatility of the economy, however, was reflected in the private sector, which contracted precipitously by 21 percent at the onset of the COVID-19 global pandemic and by a further 23 percent in FY2021.
 While the contraction in private sector GDP was twice the rate of the contraction of the overall economy, it was almost entirely confined to the tourism economy, as the various mitigation programs supported demand for non-tourism activities.
-While the impact on employment was also restricted to the private sector, the reduction in FY21 compared with FY19 was more modest at 11 percent as employers held onto workers even if on a part-time basis.

-Palau enacts COVID-19 mitigation programs to assist unemployed workers and benefits from the US CARES program.
+Palau enacted COVID-19 mitigation programs to assist unemployed workers and benefits from the US CARES program.
 In response to the pandemic Palau enacted a series of mitigation programs under the CROSS Act, and benefited from unemployment provisions for Palauans available under the U.S. CARES program.
 The local CROSS Act included unemployment benefits for foreign workers, a temporary jobs program, assistance to adversely affected private sector businesses and lifeline support for adversely affected households.
-The impact of the two mitigation programs was strong and household incomes rose in comparison to the prior year.
-The impact of the programs provided a strong stimulus to the economy helping maintain domestic demand.
+The impact of the programs provided a strong stimulus to the economy.
 The fiscal outturn recorded a deficit equivalent to 10 percent of GDP in FY20 and an even larger 17 percent in FY21.
-The tourism economy had grown significantly over a number of years before the impact of the pandemic, establishing a sizeable fiscal buffer.
+The tourism economy had grown significantly before the impact of the pandemic, establishing a sizeable fiscal buffer.
 This reserve fortuitously provided a source of funds to mitigate some of the impact of the pandemic in FY20.
-Taxes declined by 21 percent during the pandemic, in line with the decline in GDP.
-However, non-tourism related taxes held surprisingly firm declining by 10 percent.
-This reflects the significant impact of a supportive fiscal policy and the various mitigation programs enacted to address the pandemic.
-The Palau government adopted a policy to maintain normal operations without reduction to services.
+Taxes declined by 21 percent during the pandemic.
+However, non-tourism related taxes held firm declining by only 10 percent.
 With rising mitigation costs and reduced revenues, FY20 recorded a large deficit of 12 percent GDP and even larger deficit of 17 percent in FY21.

 External debt expected to rise to high levels.
 The large increase in fiscal deficits and the continuing need for financing in FY21 (and beyond) required Palau to take on a series of loans from the Asian Development Bank.
 While an initial two loans totaling \$35 million were rapidly disbursed with few conditions, a third policy-based loan of \$25 million required Palau to enact a series of reforms to ultimately restore and then maintain fiscal sustainability.
-From a low level of debtto-GDP in FY19 of 32 percent, external debt is has risen rapidly to 78 percent in FY21 and is anticipated to rise further to 88 percent in FY22 before rapidly declining as the economy and tourism economy recovers over the medium-term.
+From a low level of debt-to-GDP in FY19 of 32 percent, external debt is has risen rapidly to 78 percent in FY21 and is anticipated to rise further to 88 percent in FY22 before rapidly declining as the economy and tourism economy.

-Palau enacts several major pieces of reform legislation: a fiscal responsibility and external debt management act, a tax reform law, corporations and arbitration reforms.
-The fiscal responsibility framework will lay the ground for the conduct of sustainability fiscal policy during future periods of increased debt service obligations.
+Palau enacted several major pieces of reform legislation: a fiscal responsibility and external debt management act, a tax reform law, corporations and arbitration reforms.
+The fiscal responsibility framework will lay the ground for the conduct of sustainable fiscal policy during future periods of increased debt service obligations.
 The tax reform introduces a Palau goods and service tax, and a new business profits tax.
 These will provide Palau with a modern and efficient tax regime that will provide a powerful source for enhanced tax effort should the need arise.